Table of contents

 Unfortunately not something we could do due to being with the kids.
 However we were told the views over Knocknarea, Sligo Bay, the Leitrim Hills and Glencar Lough & Valley are unbelievable.

-This 7km walk takes you from the Lough of Glencar through the side of Waterfall and through the hills towards Dooneens and either back along the same track or out around by Hudson’s road.
+This 7km wooded walk that takes you from the Lough of Glencar through the side of the second waterfall the devil chimney and through the hills towards Dooneens and either back along the same track or out around by Hudson’s road.

 The 5 Glens Atlantic Loop